Loonguinho/GoLangPortifolio/api-calculator/README.md

     Contributing:

         Contributions are welcome!
 If you have suggestions, bug fixes, or improvements, feel free to submit a pull request.

-💡 Notes

-    If you need to deploy this API, consider using Docker to containerize the application.

-    The project can be easily extended to include more complex mathematical operations, user authentication, and more.

 📜 License